 Visitors and Guests

-For the safety of all students, only registered students and instructors are permitted in the studios and classrooms.
+For the safety of all students, only registered students and instructors are permitted to join the Zoom sessions or access the Google Classroom.
 There are no visitors (including parents, friends, and siblings) allowed in the studios and classrooms.
 Parents and guests are invited to attend the Open Studio exhibition during the final class.

 Art materials can be messy, and students often work on the floor.
 Students should wear loose, comfortable clothing that may get dirty.